Mara Autonomous District Council

 Mara Autonomous District Council (MADC) is one of the three Autonomous District Councils within Mizoram state of India.
-It covers Siaha subdivision and Tipa subdivision of Siaha district.
+It covers Siaha and Tipa subdivisions of Siaha district.
 Primarily, an autonomous administrative government meant for the Mara people living in the state.
 It is situated at the southern tip of Mizoram state bordering Myanmar.
-Its autonomy was established and carved out from the erstwhile Pawi-Lakher Regional Council on 29 May 1971 and separated the next year as Lakher Autonomous District Council, and renamed to its current name in 1988.
+Its autonomy was established and carved out from the erstwhile Pawi-Lakher Regional Council on 29 May 1971, separated the next year as Lakher Autonomous District Council, and renamed to its current name in 1988.
 It covers 1445 square kilometres.

 The government has jurisdiction over land administration, administration of justice, limited legislative powers, and a few other local powers.
-In 2009 the council was led by an independent member of the District Council, Shri.
-N. Viakhu formed a coalition government with Maraland Democratic Front and Indian National Congress in the 2005 election.